break-line-edu/table-project/README.md

 ![example of project running](public/example.png)

-### Assumptions
+### Definitions
 - Page: the current page the table is on
 - Limit: the number of rows per page to display

+### Assumptions
+- The pagination component is already built
+- The table component is already built
+- The filter box component is already built
-- There is only two filters, functions and segments.
+- You only need to worry about the two filters, functions and segments.
 - The data returned from getCollection() is in the following format:

 ```json